 The Brainity platform for instance, creates different campaigns for multiple desired website events.
 It then sets the right ad serving frequency and budget to ensure the retargeting campaign doesn’t overwhelm the audience.

 The sophisticated campaign structure makes it possible to send unique retargeting messages to prospective customers, throughout their customer journey.

 How to integrate retargeting into advanced advertising strategies

 Even though this article has focused on personalized product retargeting, it is most powerful when integrated into a cohesive advertising strategy.
-At Brainity we see the biggest benefits for our e-commerce clients when they do customer journey retargeting.
+At Brainity we see the biggest benefits for our e-commerce clients when they do customer journey advertising, that blends prospecting and retargeting.